eliseohh1506/RAGApp/README.md

         pip install ipython

-- set the environment variables like hana DB credientials, DOX credentials.
+- Set the environment variables like hana DB credientials, DOX credentials.
+View sample_env.txt for format.
+Rename file as .env with your credentials

 - Run api locally by the following command